 - 2 tablespoons of fresh coriander chopped finely (plus extra for sprinkling)

 - Place all the ingredients for the Cumin Roasted Aubergine and Cauliflower in a large oven tray and toss together.
-When the oven has reached 200C, roast the vegetables for 20 minutes or until soft.
+When the oven has reached the right temperature, roast the vegetables for 20 minutes or until soft.

 - Meanwhile, put the remaining tablespoon of olive oil and the diced onion in a large frying pan or sauté pan (must have a lid), fry gently for 3 minutes or until softened but not browned.